 Never a pleasant topic, but they are around from time to time.
 Head lice are a nuisance, but not a serious health hazard.
 They are very easily passed from child to child during play.

 At school, we deal with them in the following manner:

-- When a case is confirmed, the child is sent home as soon as possible with information telling parents/guardians how to deal with the problem; Children who have come into contact with the lice are checked by a team of trained parent volunteers (the results of the checks are confidential).
+- When a case is confirmed, information is sent home as soon as possible telling parents/guardians how to deal with the problem; Children who have come into contact with the lice are checked by a team of trained parent volunteers (the results of the checks are confidential).

 It would be of enormous help if parents/guardians who find lice in their children's hair were to inform the school secretary immediately so that the school may take the appropriate action.

 Students practice fire drills at the beginning and throughout the school year.

 If a serious building fire were to occur, students would be taken to the School District Maintenance Shops (above Brooks High School) and parents would be contacted.